justindarc/dns-sd.js/README.md

 ### In practice

-This library requires that your app has access to TCP and UDP sockets, so you need to specify these in the permissions field in your manifest.app file:
+This library requires that your app has access to TCP and UDP sockets, so you need to specify these in the `permissions` field in your `manifest.webapp` file:

 ```javascript
 {